Enhancing the lives of women and girls

 Women, girls and families supported

 Program Principles and Philosophy

-Women and girls experience gender-based violence and inequities within their homes, their communities, and region.
+Women and girls experience gender-based violence and inequities within their homes, communities, and region.
 COVID-19 has heightened concerns of intimate partner violence, human trafficking, and unsafe conditions for women.
-Black, Indigenous and people of colour are at greater risk due to racism, inequity, gender-inequality, and lack of culturally-safe resources.
+Black, Indigenous, and people of color are at greater risk due to racism, inequity, gender inequality, and lack of culturally-safe resources.
 This program is grounded in creating “safety” for families through outreach, advocacy, and prevention.
-The program uses a culturally-relevant, trauma-informed and equity-based program that is geared towards the unique needs of our community.
+The program uses a culturally relevant, trauma-informed, and equity-based program that is geared towards the unique needs of our community.

 - Trauma-Informed Practice: Black, Indigenous and Women of Colour experience inequity within Canadian systems that reinforce distrust and fear with service providers.
 In addition, intergenerational traumatic experiences are inherent within culture that has reinforced harmful values and beliefs about women and gender roles.

 - Culturally-Relevant: African and Indigenous culture is rich in healing methods that focus on a holistic and reciprocal approach to healing, wellness, and understanding.

 - Empowerment: Ifarada’s programs are client-centered and developed by women with lived experiences due to their gender and sexual identity, their culture, and ethnicity.
 The focus is on cultivating the strength women possess for their healing.